Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you possess a precise view of where you want to be in the next year or two?
-If you don’t set realistic goals, it can slow progress.
-Create clear short-term and long-term objectives, prioritizing those with the greatest impact on career advancement.
-To boost job satisfaction be sure your objectives align with your personal goals.
+Do you possess a precise idea of where you’d like be in the next one year or two?
+Setting goals that are realistic can hinder progress.
+Create clear short-term and long-term goals that prioritize those that will have the greatest impact on your career advancement.
+To boost job satisfaction Make sure these objectives align with your personal goals.

 Not Taking Care of Networking